Frequently Asked Questions

 My child speaks two other languages at home already.
 Will learning another one confuse them?

 Children have an extraordinary capacity for learning languages.
 Research shows that they can learn up to 5 languages and the more they learn, the more beneficial.

-What age can my baby join the under twos?
+What age can my baby join the toddler classes?